-A rapid-acting nonbarbiturate hypnotic analgesic agent characterized by normal pharyngeal-laryngeal reflexes, normal or enhanced skeletal muscle tone, and possible cardiovascular and respiratory stimulation.
+A rapid-acting, non-barbiturate, sedative-hypnotic analgesic agent characterized by normal pharyngeal-laryngeal reflexes, normal or enhanced skeletal muscle tone, and possible cardiovascular and respiratory stimulation.
+It may occasionally produce transient respiratory depression.

 ONSET OF ACTION FOR IV/IO KETAMINE MAY BE 5-10 MINUTES.
-ONSET OF ACTION FOR IN/IM KETAMINE MAY TAKE UP TO 15-20 MINUTES.
+ONSET OF ACTION FOR IN/IM KETAMINE MAY BE UP TO 15-20 MINUTES.

-- (1) The patient reports moderate to severe pain. - (2) The patient displaying signs and symptoms of excited delirium syndrome. - (3) Ventilatory difficulty secondary to bucking or combativeness in intubated patients.
-(NEW '20) - (4) CPR-induced awareness.
-(NEW '20)
+- (1) Moderate to severe pain; musculoskeletal, extremity, and back pain - (2) Severe agitation - (3) Ventilatory difficulty secondary to bucking or combativeness in intubated patients - (4) CPR-induced awareness

-- (1) Known hypersensitivity to ketamine - (2) Penetrating eye injury
+- (1) Known hypersensitivity to ketamine

+- (2) Penetrating eye injury

+- (3) Chest pain, abdominal pain, flank pain, or headache